OpenSILEX/phis-docs-community/docs/experimental-organization.md

 - name
 - date (start / end)

 However, it is highly recommended to fill every field.
-If possible, fields requiring plain text (keywords, description) should be answered to in english.
+If possible, fields requiring plain text (keywords, description) should be answered to in English.

 `URI`.
 The project URI is automatically created using the acronym provided by the user.

 `Acronym`.
 Short and meaningful, the acronym will be the preferred way to refer to the created project.
+The acronym provided here is usually the one of the research project.
 A project acronym cannot include spaces.
 Once the project created, its acronym can no longer be modified.